 -

-The one from 1868 is an intimate interior painting.
+The one from 1868 is an intimate indoor painting.

 -

-The one from 1873 is an Impressionist plein air scene, bathed in natural light.
+The one from 1873 is an impressionist outdoor scene, bathed in natural light.

 🔹 Can we order a hand-painted reproduction of these paintings?